 And you’re done!

 Now that you know how to create beautiful, inexpensive floating shelves, get to work!
-For all the lumber and tools needed to build these custom shelves, visit your local GNH Lumber location, or shop our online store.
+For all the lumber and tools needed to build these custom shelves, visit your local GNH Lumber location.

 Need a professional to help you with this design?
 Schedule an appointment with us.